 OSCaR is a statewide, population-based registry that collects and analyzes information about cancer cases occurring in Oregon.
 The mission of the Oregon State Cancer Registry is to collect complete, quality cancer data that supports cancer research and public health practices designed to improve efforts in the screening, treatment and survivorship of all people in Oregon affected by cancer.

 The Oregon State Cancer Registry (OSCaR) has furloughed the Meaningful Use program effective May 1, 2017.

 Using Cancer Data

 Updates in Cancer Reporting Regulations

-In December 2017, the rules on state cancer reporting regulations were updated.
-A copy of the new set of rules is below.
+In December 2017, the cancer reporting regulations for Oregon were updated.
+A link to the revised OSCaR regulations is below.

 Using data for cancer prevention and control is a fundamental purpose of the Oregon State Cancer Registry (OSCaR).
 Information about OSCaR's research procedures and some examples of research projects are provided in the links below:

 Cancer Data Inquires